RPIP-60: Protocol Upgrade Guardrails Source

 Specification

-• All protocol upgrades SHALL have a default_upgrade_delay delay between when they are passed and when they are executed
+• All protocol upgrades SHALL have an upgrade_delay delay between when they are passed and when they are executed

 • The security council SHALL have the power to veto contract upgrades (which are proposed by the oDAO)